 Dobermans are considered a large dog breed by the American Kennel Club (AKC).
 The typical male Doberman stands at about 26-28 inches high at the withers (the area at the top and between the shoulders).
 The female Doberman stands only about an inch shorter, but backs up her smaller stature with an increase in fierceness.

-These large dogs have an average weight of approximately 70-100 pounds — with male Dobermans weighing in at around 88-99 pounds and females 71-77.
+These large dogs are similar in size to their cousin, Giant Schnauzer protection dogs, and have an average weight of approximately 70-100 pounds — with male Dobermans weighing in at around 88-99 pounds and females 71-77.
 They are extremely lean and muscular, wasting none of their weight in the strength department.